Lancet-Countdown/Lancet-Countdown-2026/indicator_template/README.md

 - Limitations
 - Any Updates

-👉 Detailed methods can also be added in the `/methods` folder.
+👉 Detailed methods can also be added in this `/methods` folder.

 ---